JRHT’s Trustees have approved plans for the development, which includes:

-Some initial work has been carried out to remove and prune trees affected by phase 1 of the development, which we needed to do before the bird nesting season.
+Some initial work has been carried out to remove and prune trees affected by phase 1 of the development.
+This needed to be done before the bird nesting season.
 We have been able to keep many trees on the development site and have included them in the new landscaping.
 We will be planting more trees on the site to make up for those that we could not keep.

 What’s happening next?

-We will be holding a ‘meet the builders’ event at New Earswick Folk Hall on Wednesday 24 May, between 3.00pm and 7.30pm.
-This will give you the chance to come and go, at your leisure, to meet both the building companies (Wates and STG) for the construction of New Lodge and the refurbishment of New Earswick Folk Hall.
-They will be sharing information about their organisations, providing details of the work they will be doing, and when each stage of it will begin.
+We will be holding a ‘meet the builders’ event.
+It is at New Earswick Folk Hall on Wednesday 24 May, between 3.00pm and 7.30pm.
+This will give you the chance to meet both the building companies (Wates and STG).
+They are responsible for the construction of New Lodge and the refurbishment of New Earswick Folk Hall.
+They will be sharing information about their organisations.
+Also providing details of the work they will be doing, and when each stage of it will begin.

 We expect STG’s work at New Earswick Folk Hall to start in July.
-Whilst the café and a number of our rooms will be closed during this period, we intend to keep both reception and the Post Office open with minimal disruption.
+The café and a number of our rooms will be closed during this period.
+We intend to keep both reception and the Post Office open with minimal disruption.
 The new improved café and Folk Hall will fully re-open in July 2018.

 As part of the development, New Earswick Tennis Courts will be relocated to New Earswick Sports Club.
-Fosse Contracts Ltd will start work on the new tennis courts and a multi-use court at the sports club in the next few weeks.
+Fosse Contracts Ltd will start work on new tennis courts and a multi-use court at the sports club soon.
 This work is expected to take 12 weeks.

 "I am delighted to start delivering on our promise of a New Earswick for all ages.
-Supporting communities is about much more than just buildings though, and I’m looking forward to engaging with residents throughout this work.
+Supporting communities is about much more than just buildings.
+I’m looking forward to engaging with residents throughout this work.
 We are working hard across the organisation to ensure that this is a successful and positive change for the community."

 Campbell Robb, JRF/JRHT Chief Executive